 Station 13 - The Edgewood Yacht Club is located just downstream of the FPSA WWTF and is downstream of all Phase III CSOs.
 For this area, the recreational contact standards apply, therefore, the geomean of all samples taken at that location need to be below 50 Fecal Coliform (FC) per 100 mL and 90 percent of all samples need to be below 400 FC/100mL to meet standards.
 Figure 6-17 illustrates model results at the location.
 Under current, post-Phase II conditions, the model predicts peak concentrations of 1,590 FC/100mL and indicates that standards are exceeded continuously for 4 days.
 The model predicts that Alternative 4 would reduce the peak to 860 FC/100mL, and the exceedance period would be reduced to 3 days.
-Full Phase III implementation of Alternatives 1, 2 or 3 would dramatically reduce the peak concentract standards.
+Full Phase III implementation of Alternatives 1, 2 or 3 would dramatically reduce the peak concentration to 190 FC/100mL, meaning that water quality would continuously obtain contract standards.
 Finally, the model was run for the tunnel-only scenario under which all CSO other than OFs 204 through 218 would remain active.
 That condition would be achieved in 2023 by Alternatives 1 and 2 and in 2032 by Alternative 3.
-The model predicts a peak concentration of

-780 FC/100mL and an exceedance period of just under 3 days.
-Therefore, the construction of the tunnel reduces concentrations by 50 percent compared to Phase II and would statistically improve the geomean and 90^{th} percentile standards.
+The model predicts a peak concentration of 780 FC/100mL and an exceedance period of just under 3 days.
+Therefore, the construction of the tunnel reduces concentrations by 50 percent compared to Phase II and would statistically improve the geomean and 90th percentile standards.